 Of course, nothing is ever only black or white.
 A PO still can’t be a disorganized klutz.
 A Project Manager that doesn’t know how to talk to his subordinates is not much help to anyone either.
 Some skills are universal for all executive positions and should not be treated as exclusive to a single line of work.
 The most prominent ones can be put into a simple apportionment:

-A successful Project Manager does not have to be heavily involved with a team’s day-to-day workflow – if everything is executed as planned, there is no real need for interference outside of keeping tabs on the project metrics.
+A successful Project Manager does not have to be heavily involved with a team’s day-to-day workflow – if everything is executed as planned, there is no real need for interference outside of keeping tabs on the project metrics, such as DORA metrics.
 This makes him more flexible regarding his time, often allowing him to work on multiple projects at a time or from a remote location.

 Of course, the better his relations with the team are, the better – leadership and communication skills are as relevant for him, as for any other management position.
 But, if coupled with an authoritative leadership style, his goal-oriented approach might also be a huge help for international teams working in linear, structured project management methodologies.